enola-dev/enola/docs/dev/implementation.md

 * Java Type: `dev.enola.thing.Thing` <!-- TODO https://github.com/enola-dev/enola/issues/491: Link to Java Doc -->

 The Java `Thing` API is an _interface_ which has several available implementations.
-The simplest one is the `dev.enola.thing.ImmutableThing` with its _Builder._
+The simplest one is the `dev.enola.thing.impl.ImmutableThing` with its _Builder._

 #### Proto Thing